 Before you can submit the Application form, you will be directed to a credit card payment link for the €200 non-refundable Registration fee.
-Only when this fee has been paid will we process your application and officially add you to the AICS waiting pool or offer you a place (subject to availability).
+Only when this fee has been paid will we process your application and officially add you to the AICS waiting pool, or offer you a place (subject to availability).
 Your application date (the date you pay the Registration fee) determines your place in the waiting pool.
 Although we have two campuses, you only need to complete one application.
-You can make your campus choices via the online application.
-You will have the option to select both campus choices if you wish.
+You can select your campus preferences in the online application.
+You will have the option to select both campuses if you wish.

 You will be contacted via an OpenApply message if a place becomes available.
-All primary applicants will be invited for an intake.
+All Primary applicants will be invited for an intake.
 MYP, CP and DP applicants may be invited for an intake and may need to take a placement test for English, Dutch and/or Maths, depending on their current level.
-We will take this into consideration along with the school reports, to help us make the final decision and determine the subject level.
+We will take this along with the school reports into consideration to help us to determine the correct level.

 For children entering Group 1, Group 2 and Group 3, the intake is in the form of a play morning or afternoon.
 This play session provides children the opportunity to interact with their peers and the teaching team in a new learning environment.
-It is through this play session that children are introduced to some of our daily routines and expectations in order to prepare them for their first day.
+It is during this play session that children are introduced to some of our daily routines and expectations in order to prepare them for their first day.
 Through this play session our team can see if a child would benefit from any additional support in order to best prepare them for their start in our school.

-If you have had an intake appointment with us or accepted a place with us but decide to withdraw or defer your application, you will need to pay another €200 Registration fee to go back into our waiting pool.
+If your child has had an intake and/or you have accepted a space offered, but then decide to withdraw or defer your application, you will need to pay another €200 Registration fee if you wish to go back into our waiting pool.